 As I had already had a lovely “E” (for Elliot) letterpress block in my collection, I changed my plans and made it for him instead.
 However, this repurposed nightstand organizer would still make a lovely Father’s Day or Birthday gift, especially as its a personalized.

 Also, this nightstand caddy looks excellent on the DIY nightstand I made for him from an old wine crate.

 How To Make A Personalized Upcycled Nightstand Organizer

-The upcycled Fathers day gift is made from mainly scraps, so costs almost nothing to make.
-It is also very simple and relatively quick to make.
+The upcycled Father’s day gift is made from mainly scraps, so it costs almost nothing.
+It is also straightforward and relatively quick to make.

-A few years ago I used to print with a letterpress printer as a hobby.
-However, I found it a bit too time-consuming and I really needed a dedicated space for it.
-So the hobby is on the back burner for now but I may return to it in a few years time.
+So the hobby is on the back burner for now, but I may return to it in a few years.
 That is why I have a rather large collection of wooden letterpress blocks.

 I realize that you might not be lucky enough to have a selection of letterpress letter blocks to choose from for this upcycle.
 However, you can pick up individual letters at flea markets and on eBay for this DIY nightstand caddy.

-There is a great tutorial on how to make your own faux letterpress printing blocks too, at Makeanddocrew.com.
+There is an excellent tutorial on how to make your own faux letterpress printing blocks at Makeanddocrew.com.

-This nightstand caddy is personalized in three ways.
-One with the letter block.
-Secondly, with the map covered tin can coin caddy.
-By using maps of places that are special to that person.
-Finally, this DIY Fathers day gift can be personalized by placing a photo of their children in the holder.
+This nightstand caddy is personalized in three ways—one with the letter block.
+Secondly, with the map covered, tin can coin caddy by using maps of places special to that person.
+Finally, this DIY Father’s day gift can be personalized by placing a photo of their children in the holder.

 What you need to make a personalized nightstand caddy